Sagebrew/com.sagebrew.web/sagebrew/help_center/documents/account/create_an_account.md

 # Why should I create an account? #
 There are many exciting benefits and opportunities that come with your very own Sagebrew account!
-As the nation's new hub for open-source, real world problem solving, a Sagebrew account is a great way to assure that your voice be heard.
+As the nation's new hub for real world problem solving, a Sagebrew account is a great way to assure that your voice be heard.
 As a Sagebrew member you will receive the following benefits: